 Telephone: 416-289-5000, ext.
 8068

-Health Foundations is an academic pathway program.
-It will benefit you if you are an English-as-a-Second-Language (ESL) student who wishes to obtain a post-secondary education in college-level health programs in which English fluency (reading, writing, listening and speaking) is a professional requirement for safe practice.
+The Health Foundations program is an academic pathway undertaking.
+It will benefit English-as-a-Second-Language (ESL) students who wish to obtain a post-secondary education in college-level health programs in which English fluency (reading, writing, listening and speaking) is a professional requirement for safe practice.